Mark Hunt

-Mark Richard Hunt (born 23 March 1974) is a New Zealand former mixed martial artist and kickboxer of Samoan descent, currently living in Sydney, Australia.
-Hunt competed in the Ultimate Fighting Championship (UFC) until 2018 and was the winner of the 2001 K-1 World Grand Prix.
-He is known as "King of Walk-Offs" due to his popularization of walking away and stopping attacks before the referee officially ends the match.
+Mark Hunt (born 23 March 1974) is a New Zealand former professional mixed martial artist and kickboxer.
+As a mixed martial artist, Hunt competed in Pride Fighting Championships (Pride FC) from 2004 until 2006, and the Ultimate Fighting Championship (UFC) from 2010 until 2018.
+As a kickboxer, Hunt achieved success as the winner of the 2001 K-1 World Grand Prix.
+He is known as the "King of Walk-Offs" due to his popularisation of walking away and stopping attacks before the referee officially ends the match.

 Background

-Hunt was born in South Auckland, into a large Samoan family, and was a troubled child eventually leading to two jail terms for violent offending.
+Hunt was born in South Auckland into a large Samoan family, and was a troubled child eventually leading to two jail terms for violent offending.
 He had no intention to be a professional fighter until a late night altercation outside a nightclub just after getting out of jail for the second time in Auckland changed the course of his life.
 The brawl did not last long, and Hunt knocked out multiple people.
 Sam Marsters, one of the bouncers at the door was impressed by the young man's knockout power and invited him to his gym to take up formal training, and a week later, Hunt won a Muay Thai kickboxing match via knockout.
 Hunt received a six-pack of beer as a reward for the fight.
 Later that year Hunt moved to Sydney, Australia (residing in Campbelltown), to train with Alex Tui, and few years later he settled in Liverpool Kickboxing Gym under Maori instructor Hape Ngaranoa.